Thomas Kurialacherry

-Venerable Thomas of Kurialacherry (14 January 1873 - 2 June 1925) was a Catholic bishop from Kerala.
+Venerable Thomas Kurialacherry (14 January 1873 - 2 June 1925) was a Catholic bishop from Kerala.
 Kurialacherry was a member of the Syro-Malabar Catholic Church, had his ordination in May 1899 from Cardinal Cassantha, and was bishop of what would become the Archdiocese of Changanacherry.
 He is also known for establishing the prestigious SB College Changanasserry, one of the oldest Institutions of Higher Education in Kerala, in 1922.